Apple's High Sierra: features that still matter

 The September 2017 keynote has been a huge success and brought us some juicy novelties and features.
 So what did we get?
-A lot of fine tuning in terms of web browsing, graphics and file management and a bunch of other goodies.
+A lot of fine tuning in terms of web browsing, graphics, and file management as well as a bunch of other goodies.

 Everything you must know about the macOS High Sierra

-In all, the new macOS High Sierra 10.13 makes for a very engaging experience, that will have users hooked up to their chairs in order to discover all the fun (and useful) features.
-It also brings a lot of powerful new system technologies that will help users reimagine the way they interact with their Mac.
+In all, macOS High Sierra 10.13 makes for a very engaging experience that will have users hooked up to their chairs in order to discover all the fun (and useful) features.
+It also brings a lot of powerful system technologies that will help users reimagine the way they interact with their Mac.

 Apple macOS High Sierra most important features are: